 The House of the Redeemer7 E. 95th St., nr.
 Fifth Ave.; 212-289-0399; houseoftheredeemer.org

-This Italian-style palazzo features a sixteenth-century wood-paneled library, which was imported from Europe by Cornelius Vanderbilt’s great-granddaughter during World War I. The first floor of the landmark house is available for a 90-person sit-down dinner; the second floor can hold up to 125.
-Rental fees from $800 to $5,000; in-house catering, by Bread & Circus, is additional. (good value)
+This Italian-style palazzo features a 16th-century wood-paneled library, which was imported from Europe by Cornelius Vanderbilt’s great-granddaughter during World War I. The first floor of the landmark house is available for a 100-person sit-down dinner; the second floor can hold up to 125 for cocktails.
+Rental fees from $800 to $5,000; in-house catering, by Bread & Circus, is preferred, but outside catering is allowed with an extra fee. (good value)

 This circa-1903 landmark theater is one of the city’s oldest showplaces.
-The backlit, Tiffany-stained-glass ceilings and gilded box seating create a dramatic backdrop for the cake-cutting.
+The backlit Tiffany-stained-glass ceilings and gilded box seating create a dramatic backdrop for the cake-cutting.
 For weddings, banquet tables are matched to the burgundy stage curtains and draperies.
-The space can seat 300 for dinner.
-From $195 per person.merchantshouse.org
+The space can seat 320 for dinner.
+From $199 per person.merchantshouse.org

-This immaculately preserved, nineteenth-century brick-and-marble row house is a stunner.
+This immaculately preserved 19th-century brick-and-marble rowhouse is a stunner.
 Its features include a granite-tiled garden filled with lush plants and cast-iron furniture.
 The ground-floor dining room, period kitchen, and Greek Revival parlors can accommodate up to 40 people for a seated dinner.
 All rooms are decorated with their original furniture.
-Prices upon request.mcny.org
+Prices start at $175 per person for a ceremony and seated dinner.mcny.org

 The walls of this museum’s galleries are fortified by dramatic Greek columns, and arched hallways connect the various rooms where current exhibitions are installed.
-There is also the Marble Rotunda, which features a grand spiral staircase and two outdoor terraces.
-The first and second floors (as well as two outdoor terraces) are available for rent.
-The second-floor landing provides a dramatic space for a large rehearsal dinner.
+Ceremonies can be held at the Rotunda, which features a grand spiral staircase, award-winning light sculpture, and two outdoor terraces.
+The entire museum (including two outdoor terraces) is available for rent.
 Prices upon request.newmuseum.org

 This contemporary-art hub has three event spaces.
 The popular, all-white Sky Room seats 120 for dinner and 200 for cocktails, and guests love mingling on its wraparound terrace.
-The lobby-level Marcia Tucker Hall holds up to 350 for cocktails; the theater seats 120 for dinner.
-Catering is by Creative Edge Parties.
-Space rental ranges from $5,000 to $15,000, plus an individual donation of $5,000.nysci.org
+The lobby-level Marcia Tucker Hall holds up to 350 for cocktails; the theater seats 100 for dinner.
+Catering is by Bite and Poppy’s Catering.
+Space rental ranges from $5,000 to $12,000, plus an individual donation of $5,000.nysci.org

-With more than 400 interactive exhibits, this activity-packed space will entertain even the most jaded guests.
+With more than 450 interactive exhibits, this activity-packed space will entertain even the most jaded guests.
 Couples can have their ceremony and reception (up to 250) in the colorful, high-ceilinged Viscusi Gallery.
 The exhibition halls can host cocktail parties for as many as 1,000 guests.
-Space rental starts at $7,000.
-There are no restrictions on caterers, florists, and other vendors.nypl.org/spacerental
+Space rental starts at $10,000.
+There are no restrictions on caterers, florists, or other vendors.nypl.org/spacerental

 For grandiosity and sweeping drama, this cultural landmark is virtually unbeatable.
-Its recognizable front steps set the scene for a dramatic entrance, especially when lit up with flickering votives.
-Inside, couples have a number of impressive spaces to choose from: the Celeste Bartos Forum, Astor Hall, and the McGraw Rotunda.
-Prices upon request.
+Its recognizable front steps set the scene for a dramatic entrance.
+Inside, couples have a number of impressive spaces to choose from: the Celeste Bartos Forum, Astor Hall, and the McGraw Rotunda, among others.
+Prices upon request..

 Old Stone House & Washington Park336 3rd St., nr.
 Fifth Ave., Park Slope 718-768-3195; theoldstonehouse.org

-Built in 1699 as a farm for the Vechte and then the Cortelyou families, this elegant venue has a long New York history.
+Built in 1699 as a farm for the Vechte family, this venue has a long New York history.
 It was rebuilt in 1934 in the Dutch Colonial style, and nowadays the house boasts a homey second-floor great room that is ideal for weddings.
-It holds 100 for a cocktail reception or 50 for a seated dinner.
-The site fee is $500, plus $100 per hour.
-Couples must bring in their own vendors.
+The Old Stone House holds 110 for a cocktail reception or 60 for a seated dinner, and tents can be rented to provide enough space for 175 guests.
+The site fee is $1,000, plus $100 per hour.
+Couples may bring in their own vendors, though certain restrictions apply.

 Roosevelt House at Hunter College47–49 E. 65th St., nr.
 Park Ave.
 212-650-3174; roosevelthouse.hunter.cuny.edu

-Once a home of FDR and his wife, Eleanor, this historic house features huge windows, hardwood floors, and decorative fireplaces.
+Once a home of FDR and his wife, Eleanor, this historic house features hardwood floors and decorative fireplaces.
 It can accommodate up to 125 for cocktails.
 Prices upon request; vendors must be approved by the venue.

-Spotlight-loving couples have the option of getting married onstage at Roulette’s theater, usually used for experimental-music events.
-The space holds 350 for cocktails and 150 for a sit-down dinner with dancing.
-Site fees start at $5,500; couples need to supply their own vendors.
+Spotlight-loving couples have the option of getting married onstage at Roulette’s theater, usually reserved for experimental-music events.
+The space holds 250 for cocktails and 150 for a sit-down dinner with dancing.
+Site fees start at $6,000; couples need to supply their own vendors.

 The former Williamsburgh Savings Bank retains much of its original charm: teller stations, marble floors, and even a vault where couples can say “I do.”
-The 3,500-square-foot locale can hold 1,000 guests for cocktails and up to 600 for a sit-down dinner with dancing.
-Prices start at $350 per person.
+The 15,000-square-foot locale can hold 1,000 guests for cocktails and up to 500 for a sit-down dinner with dancing.
+Prices upon request.

-Once home to a string of wealthy New York families, this opulent mansion’s ballroom features ornate arched windows that overlook Central Park.
+Once home to a string of wealthy New York families, this opulent mansion’s concert hall features ornate arched windows that overlook Central Park.
 There is another room dedicated entirely to the house’s original crystal chandelier, under which couples can have their first dance.
-The venue holds up to 250 for a cocktail party and 200 for dinner with dancing.
+The venue holds up to 400 for a cocktail party and 200 for dinner with dancing.
 Prices upon request.